Professor Bernadette O'Rourke

 This project built on the research I did during my AHRC Early-Career Fellowship (2012) on “New Speakers of minority languages and their role in the process of language revitalization” and collaborations with Wilson McLeod (University of Edinburgh) as part of a Royal Society Edinburgh Workshop Grant in the Arts and Humanities (2012) entitled “New Speakers of Minority Languages: a dialogue”.

-I am currently work on a number of other collaborative projects with Joan Pujolar and others at the Universitat Oberta de Catalunya which examine the “sociolinguistics of the speaker”.
-These include a project on new speakers of Faroese and labour market integration (funded by the Faroese Research Council), new speakers of Gaelic (funded by Soillse) and new speakers of Irish (with John Walsh, National University of Ireland, Galway).
+I am working on a number of other collaborative projects with Joan Pujolar and others at the Universitat Oberta de Catalunya which examine the “sociolinguistics of the speaker”.
+These include a project on new speakers of Faroese and labour market integration (funded by the Faroese Research Council), new speakers of Gaelic (funded by the Royal Society of Edinburgh) and new speakers of Irish (with John Walsh, National University of Ireland, Galway).

 I am a Fellow of the Smithsonian Center for Folklife and Cultural Heritage and PI on the project “Sowing the seeds at Semente: Grassroots revitalization and language activism in contemporary Galicia”, one of six case studies funded as part of the Sustaining Minoritized Languages in Europe (SMiLE) project https://folklife.si.edu/smile/galician

-Since my move to Glasgow in April 2019, I have established (in collaboration with Tom Bartlett) the new Arts Lab research cluster “Discourses of sustainability: Interconnections between language, society and the environment”.
+Since my move to Glasgow in April 2019, I have established (in collaboration with Tom Bartlett and Guillem Colom-Montero) the new Arts Lab research cluster “Discourses of sustainability: Interconnections between language, society and the environment”.

 I would be happy to discuss potential PhD or masters projects in any of my research areas: multilingualism, minority languages, language policy and the social life of language more broadly.